-The third conflict, party-to-party, refers to what began as the Sino-Soviet dispute in 1956 and is still continuing as an ideological conflict between the Communist Parties of the two countries.
+The third conflict, party-to-party, refers to what began as the Sino-Soviet dispute in 1956 and is still continuing as an ideological conflict between the Communist parties of the two countries.
 In the general context of Sino-Soviet antagonism, the conflict at this level theoretically seems to be subject to change.
-Partly because Sino-Soviet relations have often depended on internal fights within the Communist Parties of the two countries (especially that of China), it is always possible that this third conflict should be significantly affected by developments in such intra-Party struggles and leadership changes.
+Partly because Sino-Soviet relations have often depended on internal fights within the Communist parties of the two countries (especially that of China), it is always possible that this third conflict could be significantly affected by developments in such intraparty struggles and leadership changes.

-The fourth conflict, government-to-government, can change not only in accordance with leadership changes and new developments in the Party of each country but also with changes in international relations.
+The fourth conflict, government-to-government, can change not only in accordance with leadership changes and new developments in the party of each country but also with changes in international relations.

-Only after such theoretical, methodological analysis of Sino-Soviet relations can we hope to consider in more concrete terms whether or not they may undergo important changes in the future.
-From the above considerations, it may be reasonable to assume that the Sino-Soviet conflict at the nation-to-nation level will semipermanently remain irreconcilable.
+From the above considerations, it may be reasonable to assume that the Sino-Soviet conflict at the nation-to-nation level will probably remain irreconcilable.
 The conflict at the state-to-state level also will be hard to resolve unless, in some distant future, the existing social, political, and economic gaps between the two countries are filled.
-On the other hand, the conflict at the third level, party-to-party, may change as the result of a leadership change; and the government-to-government conflict is subject to change at any time.
-It should be remembered in this connection that the current Sino-Soviet antagonism began with Mao Ze-dong's intense antipathy against the Soviet Union and the latter's policy reaction to it, and represents the culmination of a process in which the Sino-Soviet conflicts at the above-mentioned four levels have been growing in a complex, integrated form.
-Hence Sino-Soviet conciliation was quite impossible while China was under Mao's leadership, and will remain very difficult so long as the CCP leadership persists in its present Maoist view of the Soviet Union.
+On the other hand, the conflict at the third level, party-toparty, may change as the result of a leadership change; and the government-to-government conflict is subject to change at any time.
+It should be remembered in this connection that the current Sino-Soviet antagonism began with Mao Tse-tung's intense antipathy against the Soviet Union and the latter's reaction to it and represents the culmination of a process in which the Sino-Soviet conflicts at the above-mentioned four levels have been growing in a complex, integrated form.
+Hence, Sino-Soviet conciliation was quite impossible while China was under Mao's leadership and will remain very difficult so long as the CCP leadership persists in its present Maoist view of the Soviet Union.
 Within the limits of the fourth conflict, however, it is theoretically possible to think of some improvement in Sino-Soviet relations under the impact of some international developments, such as an unfavorable turn in Sino-U.S. relations.

 As we have seen, China today is undergoing extensive de-Maoization at home, and it is no longer possible to reverse this trend.
-Leading the nation in this direction is Deng Xiao-ping.
-With respect to his leadership and its future, it should be noted that, although he is indispensable to China today, his intense personality often jars with his colleagues.
-Nevertheless, it will be necessary to keep the following points in mind in considering his influence on Sino-Soviet relations: After attending the 21st Congress of the CPSU in 1956, where de-Stalinization was launched for the first time, Deng spoke severely of the evils of personal cult in a report on amendments to the Party Rules delivered before the Eighth Congress of the CCP that year.
-In the early sixties, while playing a leading role in China's dispute with the Soviet Union (at Sino-Soviet talks held in the summer of 1963, for example, he had a hot wrangle with CPSU Politburo Member Suslov in Moscow), he supported Luo Rui-qing then PLA Chief of General Staff, in his argument for a united front with the Soviet Union in the Vietnam War.
-Luo lost his position on account of this proposal, and was not reinstated until 1975.
-This shows that Deng's view of the Soviet Union was basically different from that of Mao Ze-clong, who refused to regard the Soviet Union as a socialist society, and flatly rejected the idea of an anti-imperialist united front with that country.
+Leading the nation in this direction is Teng Hsiao-p'ing.
+With respect to his leadership and its future, it should be noted that although he is indispensable to China today, his intense personality often jars with his colleagues.
+After attending the twenty-first Congress of the CPSU in 1956, where de-Stalinization was launched for the first time; Teng spoke severely of the evils of personality cult in a report on amendments to the party rules delivered before the Eighth Congress of the CCP that year.
+In the early 1960s, while playing a leading role in China's dispute with the Soviet Union (at Sino-Soviet talks held in the summer of 1963, for example, he had a hot wrangle with CPSU Politburo Member Suslov in Moscow), he supported Luo Rui, then PLA chief of general staff, in his argument for a united front with the Soviet Union in the Vietnam War.
+Luo lost his position on account of this proposal and was not reinstated until 1975.
+This shows that Teng's view of the Soviet Union was basically different from that of Mao Tse-tung, who refused to regard the Soviet Union as a socialist society and flatly rejected the idea of an anti-imperialist united front with that country.